docker/docker-py/docs/api.md

 ## history

-Show the history of an image
+Show the history of an image.

 **Params**: